marcusl07/tello/README.md

     ```bash
     pip install opencv-python djitellopy
     ```
+2. Use the `networkscan` module to automatically discover and connect to your Tello drones on the network.
+   For example:
+    ```python
+    from networkscan import scan_network
+    drones = scan_network()
+    ```
-2. Connect your computer to the Tello drone Wi-Fi network.
+   This replaces manually connecting your computer to each drone Wi-Fi network.
 3. Run the face tracking script to start controlling the drone(s).